zzfeed/MSDN-Library/README.md

 my goal was to took all internal DLL

-And add them to big library.
+And add them to big DLL libary.